benrayfield/axiomforest/README.md

 		including conways game of life, chess, go, FPS games, and a variety of other things we might build together
 		in the shared space, proven or disproven consistent with eachother by axioms.
-		Also, (u (typeval "text/plain" "ConwaysGameOfLifeAxiomsTest456457345345") ...params...)
+		Also, (u (typeval "text/plain" "ConwaysGameOfLifeAxiomsTest456457345345") ...params...) namespace, aka (u "ConwaysGameOfLifeAxiomsTest456457345345" ...params...) aka (conwayxyz ...params...) if locally written after (u "ConwaysGameOfLifeAxiomsTest456457345345")#conwayxyz
-		namespace is meant to be
-		a permanent part of the axiomforest, as is every little experiment that anyone creates, as long as it doesnt imply anything outside its namespace, it wont interfere with other things unless those things choose to interfere with it based on what it proves and disproves
+		or some similar statement written in a syntax made of <>[](){}... that namespace is meant to be a permanent part of the axiomforest, as is every little experiment that anyone creates, as long as it doesnt imply anything outside its namespace, it wont interfere with other things unless those things choose to interfere with it based on what it proves and disproves